-Certificates: A further 30,000,000 European Style Cash Settled Short Certificates relating to the ordinary shares of Singapore Airlines Limited (the dealings commenced on 8 March 2022.
+Certificates: 28,600,000 European Style Cash Settled Long Certificates relating to the ordinary shares of Singapore Airlines Limited (the " Underlying Stock ")

-"Underlying Stock")

-The Certificates shall be consolidated and form a single series with an existing issue of 8,000,000 European Style Cash Settled Short Certificates relating to the ordinary shares of Singapore Airlines Limited issued by the Issuer and listed on the SGX-ST, in which

-ISIN: LU2267120892
+ISIN: LU2375061897

 Company: Singapore Airlines Limited (RIC: SIAL.SI)

-Underlying Price and Source: S\$4.97 (Reuters)
+Underlying Price and Source: S\$7.31 (Reuters)

 Calculation Agent: Société Générale

 Strike Level: Zero

-Daily Leverage: -5x (within the Leverage Inverse Strategy as described below)
+Daily Leverage: 5x (within the Leverage Strategy as described below)

-Notional Amount per Certificate: SGD 1.00
+Notional Amount per Certificate: SGD 0.35

-Management Fee (p.a.): 0.40%
+Management Fee (p.a.) : 0.40%

-Gap Premium (p.a.): 7.50%, is a hedging cost against extreme market movements overnight.
+Gap Premium (p.a.) : 6.90%, is a hedging cost against extreme market movements overnight.

-Stock Borrowing Cost: The annualised costs for borrowing stocks in order to take an inverse exposure on the Underlying Stock.
+Funding Cost : The annualised costs of funding, referencing a publicly published reference rate plus spread.

+Rebalancing Cost : The transaction costs (if applicable), computed as a function of leverage and daily performance of the Underlying Stock.

+Launch Date: 4 July 2023

+Closing Date: 10 July 2023

+Expected Listing Date: 11 July 2023

-&lt;sup>3 These figures are calculated as at, and based on information available to the Issuer on 7 March 2022.
-The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 7 March 2022.
+&lt;sup>3 These figures are calculated as at, and based on information available to the Issuer on or about 10 July 2023.
+The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 10 July 2023.

-&lt;sup>4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
+&lt;sup>4Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
 Any increase in the Management Fee will be announced on the SGXNET.
 Please refer to "Fees and Charges" below for further details of the fees and charges payable and the maximum of such fees as well as other ongoing expenses that may be borne by the Certificates.

-&lt;sup>5 Please note that the Gap Premium is calculated on a 360-day basis.
+Please note that the Gap Premium is calculated on a 360-day basis.